rclone/rclone/MANUAL.md

 Modified times are used in syncing and are fully supported.

+Some SFTP servers disable setting/modifying the file modification time after upload (for example, certain configurations of ProFTPd with mod_sftp).
+If you are using one of these servers, you can set the option `set_modtime = false` in your RClone backend configuration to disable this behaviour.

 ### Limitations ###

 SFTP supports checksums if the same login has shell access and `md5sum` or `sha1sum` as well as `echo` are in the remote's PATH.
+This remote check can be disabled by setting the configuration option `disable_hashcheck`.
+This may be required if you're connecting to SFTP servers which are not under your control, and to which the execution of remote commands is prohibited.

 The only ssh agent supported under Windows is Putty's pageant.